IBM Cloud Docs

 Getting the Presto engine hostname and port details

-1. Log in to the watsonx.data service instance in IBM Cloud.
+1. Log in to watsonx.data web console.

 2. Go to Infrastructure Manager and click List view.